digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.mvisani.2024.02.13.md

 ## Notes
 Add time taken to learn the language, tag pma, tag luca

-create a linkeding organisation for the EMI
+create a g organisation for the EMI
 ## Todo today
 - [ ]